Oklahoma Drainage and Sprinkler Repair — 405 203 9419

 FRENCH DRAIN, SURFACE DRAIN PHOTOS AND INFORMATION

 Some Drainage Systems are complex and incorporate several types of drains.
 Most Drainage Systems , however are basic and require just one type of Drain.
-CMG installs a variety of drains to solve a variety of problems.
+Oklahoma Drainage and Sprinkler Repair installs a variety of drains to solve a variety of problems.
 French Drains, Surface Drains, and Channel Drains are most commonly used.
-If you live in Edmond and need a Channel Drain installed across your driveway, or if you live in Norman and need a French Drain in your backyard, or if you live in Oklahoma City and need a Surface drain installed next to your sidewalk, give CMG a call.
-405-226-0629
+If you live in Edmond and need a Channel Drain installed across your driveway, or if you live in Norman and need a French Drain in your backyard, or if you live in Oklahoma City and need a Surface drain installed next to your sidewalk, we can help.

 Channel Drains are one kind of Surface Drain that we install in concrete.

 The most common Drain that we install is the French Drain.
 This is because the French Drain is versatile.
 It can handle Surface Water Problems or Underground Water Problems (sub-surface).
 A huge mistake that many people make is assuming that water gets to a Problem Drainage Area by flowing over the surface only.
 For example, if water is flowing down hill underground toward your home’s foundation, the only way to stop or intercept it is with a French Drain.
 Water can flow laterally into a perforated French Drain Pipe.
 It is then diverted away from the Problem Drainage Area to an Exit Point.

 Pop Up Emitters can release water from Surface Drains or French Drains.
 They can release water on to sidewalks or driveways, or out in the middle of yards.